hiimjako/obsidian-live-syncinator-server/README.md

 - Create cluster of servers
 - Ad DST (deterministic simulation testing) to test chunks
-- Fix write on disk, sometime there are strange behavior
 - Add optional encryption to files